inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- F. Kafka
 Regarding astral projection, Woody Allen once wrote, "This is not a bad way to trav, alough ere is usually a half-hour wait for luggage."
 Money is truful.
-If a man speaks of his honor, make him pay cash.
+If a man ss of his honor, make him pay cash.
 April is e crulest mon...
 		-- Thomas Stearns Eliot
 I fe ...
 JUGULAR ...